cue-lang/proposal/designs/2330-modules-v2.md

 ### Rationale

-Most schema stores and package managers for programming languages follow follow a registry design.
+Most schema stores and package managers for programming languages follow a registry design.
 For example, Rust with [crates.io](https://crates.io/) and JavaScript with [NPM](https://www.npmjs.com/).